martinkearn/Web-Performance-and-Compatibility-Lab/Interoperability/Interoperability.md

 3. (optional) Publish the site if you can and re-test at [dev.modern.ie](https://dev.modern.ie/tools/staticscan/)

-This code forces the browser to try and render in IE8 mode which cuases several comaptibility problems.
+This code forces the browser to try and render in IE8 mode which causes several compatibility problems.
 Where possible you should avoid old or non-standard doctypes or rendering modes and use the standard one which is `<!DOCTYPE html>`

 ##3.
 Frameworks and Libraries
 One of the biggest causes for compatibility problems in most modern browsers is use of old libraries and frameworks.
 As libraries evolve, they are updated to work with modern browsers and some of the old hacks required for older browsers are removed so you should always try to use the latest versions of libraries and frameworks where possible, to make sure you have the very latest compatibility and interoperability fixes from the vendor.